 Wat Supan Rangsri

-Mae Sariang was a major centre of the teak logging industry at the turn of the 19th century.
-The British Bombay Burmah Trading Corporation was active in Mae Hong Son province until 1930 when their concession expired.
-To control and tax the teak industry the Forestry opened an office in 1900.
+Mae Sariang was a major centre of the teak logging industry at the turn of the 20th century.
+The British Bombay Burmah Trading Corporation (BBTC) was active in Mae Hong Son province until 1930 when their concession expired.
+To control and tax the teak industry the Royal Forestry Department opened this office in 1900.

 The Buddha Handprint is a couple of km outside of Mae Sariang.
-Take the road to Sop Moei.
-Turn left into a small road that becomes very steep until you a parking place.
+You have to follow the road 105 to Sop Moei.
+Turn left into a small road that becomes very steep until you see a parking place.
 The shrine consists of the ‘impression’ of the hand in rock covered by a cement sala.
-This sala has an inscription in Northern Thai, which states that a Mr Intang built this sala in 1937.
-Around the sala, there are walking trails and a small cave.
+I had seen quite a few Buddha footprints but never a handprint.

 Boat trip on the Salawin River